 They’re cute and they’re fuzzy.
 They kind of look like foxes, wolves, coyotes, and dingos.
 But they’re anything but your “average” dog.
 From day one, Rigby has brought about so many questions.
 From the “what breed is that?” to the “I want one!” responses, I thought I’d share some of what I’ve learned about the Shiba Inu temperament, and other things I think you should probably know if you’ve ever considered owning one too.

 *Please note, Shiba Inus each have their own personality and just like their owners, are special and unique.
-These experiences reflect my own experiences with my dog as well as many, many other Shibas I have met at meetups, in training classes, and through the reputable breeders I have met and worked with.
+These experiences reflect my own experiences with my own dog and other Shibas I have met over the years.
 I am not dog professional, just a passionate dog owner.

 10 Things You Should Probably Know About Shiba Inus (From a Shiba Inu Owner)

 1. They’re independent, and they’re not afraid to show it.